Mindfulness-Based Cognitive Therapy

 [I learned], "To calm down.
 Let go of things that are out of my control, and to really take into consideration my 1st world problems, comparable to people that have real-life problems".

 [I learned], "the importance of focusing on the present and not judging".

-[I learned], "To stop and notice my experience in the moment without judgement and with the realization that it does not control me".
+[I learned], "To stop and notice my experience at the moment without judgment and with the realization that it does not control me".